Bhagat Singh: Early life

-Police became concerned with Singh's influence on youths and arrested him in May 1927 on the pretext that he had been involved in a bombing that had taken place in Lahore in October 1926.
+Police became concerned with Singh's influence on the youth and arrested him in May 1927 on the pretext that he had been involved in a bombing that had taken place in Lahore in October 1926.
 He was released on a surety of Rs.
 60,000 five weeks after his arrest.
 He wrote for, and edited, Urdu and Punjabi newspapers, published in Amritsar and also contributed to low-priced pamphlets published by the Naujawan Bharat Sabha that excoriated the British.
 He also wrote for Kirti, the journal of the Kirti Kisan Party ("Workers and Peasants Party") and briefly for the Veer Arjun newspaper, published in Delhi.
 He often used pseudonyms, including names such as Balwant, Ranjit and Vidhrohi.

 Revolutionary activities

 Killing of John Saunders

 In 1928, the British government set up the Simon Commission to report on the political situation in India.
 Some Indian political parties boycotted the Commission because there were no Indians in its membership, and there were protests across the country.
 When the Commission visited Lahore on 30 October 1928, Lala Lajpat Rai led a march in protest against it.
 Police attempts to disperse the large crowd resulted in violence.
 The superintendent of police, James A. Scott, ordered the police to lathi charge (use batons against) the protesters and personally assaulted Rai, who was injured.
 Rai died of a heart attack on 17 November 1928.
 Doctors thought that his death might have been hastened by the injuries he had received.
 When the matter was raised in the Parliament of the United Kingdom, the British Government denied any role in Rai's death.

 Singh was a prominent member of the Hindustan Republican Association (HRA) and was probably responsible, in large part, for its change of name to Hindustan Socialist Republican Association (HSRA) in 1928.
 The HSRA vowed to avenge Rai's death.
 Singh conspired with revolutionaries like Shivaram Rajguru, Sukhdev Thapar, and Chandrashekhar Azad to kill Scott.
 However, in a case of mistaken identity, the plotters shot John P. Saunders, an Assistant Superintendent of Police, as he was leaving the District Police Headquarters in Lahore on 17 December 1928.

 Contemporary reaction to the killing differs substantially from the adulation that later surfaced.
 The Naujawan Bharat Sabha, which had organised the Lahore protest march along with the HSRA, found that attendance at its subsequent public meetings dropped sharply.
-Politicians, activists, and newspapers, including The People, which Rai had founded in 1925, stressed that non-co-operation was preferable to violence.
-The murder was condemned as a retrograde action by Mahatma Gandhi, the Congress leader, but Jawaharlal Nehru later wrote that:
+Politicians, activists, and newspapers, including The People, which Rai had founded in 1925, stressed that non-cooperation was preferable to violence.
+The murder was condemned as a retrograde action by Mahatma Gandhi, the Congress leader, but Jawaharlal Nehru later expressed his opinion in these words: